smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 {% gist lloc/5f922fc770d818365992 msls_meta_box_suggest_post.php %}

-*This would add the post_id to title of the posts in the autocomplete-field of the meta box.*
+*This would add the post_id to the title of the posts in the autocomplete-field of the meta box.*

 ## msls\_options\_get\_available\_languages ##